navigation bar

 General Description

-Leaving behind the limestone outcroppings found on sections of the river above Waco, the 38.7 mile reach between Cameron Park and SH 7 is a remote paddle trip on slow-moving water flowing through rolling hills with occasional high bluffs on its way to the coastal plains near the Gulf of Mexico.
-This section of the river has only a few access points, and only one of them is below the SH 6 bridge southeast of IH 35 in Waco - the take-out at SH 7 just west of Marlin.
+Leaving behind the limestone outcroppings found on sections of the river above Waco, the 38.9 mile reach between SH 6 in Waco and SH 7 near Marlin is a remote paddle trip on slow-moving water flowing through rolling hills with occasional high bluffs on its way to the coastal plains near the Gulf of Mexico.
+This section of the river has only two access points SH 6 bridge southeast of IH 35 in Waco and the take-out at SH 7 just west of Marlin.
 While nearly always having adequate water for paddling, it will be murky and somewhat stagnant much of the time, though safe for recreational boating and human contact.
-In Waco, Fort Fisher Park and the Homer Garrison Memorial Museum, once the headquarters of the famous Texas Rangers (the REAL Texas Rangers, not that minor league baseball team in Arlington!), offer interesting off-river activities including camping alongside the river.
+In Waco, Fort Fisher Park and the Homer Garrison Memorial Museum, once the headquarters of the famous Texas Rangers (the REAL Texas Rangers, not that minor league baseball team in Arlington!), offer interesting off-river activities including camping alongside the river just upstream from this reach.

-Immediately below the Waco Drive put-in at Cameron Park is a suspension bridge that, at one time, was the only such bridge structure west of the Mississippi River, and which served as the model for the Brooklyn Bridge in the Rotten Apple, er, I mean the BIG Apple!
 This reach of the river is very scenic, with densely vegetated banks that would be a hindrance to access if there were any access points along the way.
 Some spots will become low, and may even require carrying or dragging boats and gear during the hot, summer months or periods of prolonged drought.
 Seeing other paddlers will almost never occur, as this is not a favorite paddling destination for most boaters.
 There are no outfitters or other river-related services to be found along this reach of the Brazos River.
-Paddlers will need to be aware of the small dam in Waco that forms Lake Brazos (where the Brazos Queen paddle wheel boat plays), and which requires a portage just east of IH 35.
-Other than that there are no natural hazards such as rapids or waterfalls.
+There are no hazards to navigation to be found along this reach of the river.
 Snakes are there, but they will not bother you unless provoked, so do not attempt to handle them, and do NOT step on them!
 They don't like that very much.

 Location